noahflood1/POS-System/README.md

 Developer: Logan Killian

 ------------------------------------------------------------
-Description
+**Description**
 POS System is a modular Point of Sale application that allows the user to store products in an inventory.
 Transactions can be processed to buy and sell items from the inventory.
-The infromation is stored in CSV files so that there can be saved-states of the program.
+Information is stored in CSV files so that there can be saved-states of the program.
 The GUI is created using widgets with Tkinter.

-Trello assignments:
+**Trello assignments:  **
 https://trello.com/b/XSaQGrDe/engr-1110-team-lab-assignment

-Presentation Video:
+**Presentation Video: **
 https://www.youtube.com/watch?v=q8gHXvPUI8o&list=PLMESugISSHB9z8e2syFFcVFnk9g92ixgw&index=5

-Resources:
+**Resources:  **
 Basic hexadecimal color picker: https://www.w3schools.com/colors/colors_picker.asp
 Tkinter docs: https://rdbende.github.io/tkinter-docs/docs/#
 How Grid() works: https://pythonguides.com/python-tkinter-grid/